jeremyf/democritus/README.md

 [![Test Coverage](https://codeclimate.com/github/jeremyf/democritus/badges/coverage.svg)](https://codeclimate.com/github/jeremyf/democritus)
 [![Documentation Status](http://inch-ci.org/github/jeremyf/democritus.svg?branch=master)](http://inch-ci.org/github/jeremyf/democritus)

-Democritus is a plugin for building class from reusable components.
+Democritus is library for building classes from reusable components.

 Democritus is inspired as followup of a common pattern that I saw in the development of [Sipity's](https://github.com/ndlib/sipity/) form objects.
 It also aims to address the needs of Sipity's yet to be developed sibling application; The dissemination of processed data.